dward2/BME547/syllabus.md

 1. In a docstring or comment associated with the code, include a statement that AI was used to generate the specific code either in part or in full.
-2. Create a PDF of the AI Chat, including your prompts and the generated code.
+2. Create a PDF or single HTML file of the AI Chat, including your prompts and the generated code.
-   See this [link]() for info on how to create this PDF.
 3. Create a folder in your submission repository called "references".
 4. Save the PDF in that folder and make sure it is committed and pushed to your GitHub repository very soon to the time that you included this code in your